-If you were injured or have lost a loved one due to a drunk driving accident, talk to an experienced auto accident lawyer today at The Cagle Law Firm about your eligibility to seek compensation for the full cost of your injuries.
+If you were injured or have lost a loved one due to a drunk driving accident, talk to an experienced drunk driving accident lawyer in St. Louis at The Cagle Law Firm about your eligibility to seek compensation for the full cost of your injuries.

 How Does Alcohol Impair an Individual’s Ability to Drive?

 According to the Centers for Disease Control and Prevention (CDC), alcohol impairment begins after only two drinks.
 With a blood alcohol concentration of 0.02 percent, individuals begin to have difficulty rapidly tracking an object and experience a decline in their ability to master two tasks at once.
 At 0.05 percent—about three alcoholic drinks in and still within the legal limit—individuals will also experience reduced coordination, inattentiveness, difficulty steering, and a decline in their ability to react appropriately in emergency driving situations

 By the time one reaches the legal limit of 0.08 percent, which equals about four alcoholic drinks, a person will experience declines in concentration, short-term memory, speed control, information processing capability, and impaired perception.
 At a blood alcohol content of 0.15, which is about seven alcoholic drinks, a driver would have a reduced ability to maintain his or her lane and brake appropriately, as well as substantial impairment to vehicle control, attention to driving tasks, and necessary visual and audio processing.

 These drinks comparisons vary from person to person, and it is never advisable to drive after consuming any amount of alcohol.

 It’s impossible to know for certain whether or not another driver is under the influence.
 However, there are a few characteristics of drunk driving that all drivers should be alert for, including:

 - Weaving in and out of lanes